asean-rssa/tf_azure_deployment/adb-external-hive-metastore/README.md

 # Get Started:
 On your local machine, inside this folder of `adb-external-hive-metastore`:

+1. Clone the `tf_azure_deployment` repository to local.
+2. Supply with your `terraform.tfvars` file to overwrite default values accordingly.
+See inputs section below on optional/required variables.
-Prepare the environment variables: terraform will automatically look for environment variables with name format TF_VAR_xxxxx.
+3. For step 2, variables for db_username and db_password, you can also use your environment variables: terraform will automatically look for environment variables with name format TF_VAR_xxxxx.
-In our local environment, set:

     `export TF_VAR_db_username=yoursqlserveradminuser`

     `export TF_VAR_db_password=yoursqlserveradminpassword`
+4. Init terraform and apply to deploy resources:

     `terraform init`

     `terraform apply`

-It will deploy 99% steps for you automatically.
-The 1% is the last step, to manually trigger a run of job to initialize schema of database.
+Step 4 automatically completes 99% steps.
+The last 1% step is to manually trigger the deployed job to run once.

-After the deployment, go to databricks workspace - Job - run the auto-deployed job only once; this is to initialize the database with metastore schema.
+Go to databricks workspace - Job - run the auto-deployed job only once; this is to initialize the database with metastore schema.

 ![alt text](../charts/manual_last_step.png?raw=true)